Qortal/Brooklyn/mesa 3D driver/docs/meson.rst

 -  ``has_rtti``: a ``bool`` that declares whether LLVM was built with RTTI.
 Defaults to true

-such a :file:`meson.build` file might look like:
+such a meson.build file might look like:

 ::